ErezAmihud/dearmor/README.md

 [ ] check if it works __pyarmor_exit__ is called before we inject the dll [ ] check on advanced modes
-[ ] make the code work on versions other than >3.6 (I love typing... we have to remove those)
+[ ] make the code work on versions other than >3.6 (I love typing... we have to remove those) [ ] automatically close whatever windows the running application may start

 ### Desclaimer